ramekstrom/ramekstrom.github.io/_pages/about.md

 I obtained my M.Sc through the [Marjorie Lee Browne Scholars Program](https://lsa.umich.edu/math/graduates/GraduateStudentHandbook/the-marjorie-lee-browne-scholars-program.html) in 2022.
 Before that I was an undergraduate at the [University of Colorado](https://www.colorado.edu/math/).

 ### Papers
-Hopefully more will go here at some point!
+Hopefully more will go here at some point.

 - *Reductive subgroups attached to points in the Bruhat–Tits building*, (forthcoming!)